xylophonez/urbit-visor/README.md

 ## Getting Started

-The fastest way to get started using Urbit Visor will be via the Chrome Web Store.
+The fastest way to get started using Urbit Visor is via the [Chrome Web Store](https://chrome.google.com/webstore/detail/urbit-visor/oadimaacghcacmfipakhadejgalcaepg).

-This will provide you with a seamless install process and allow you to get up and running instantly, however the extension is currently waiting to be accepted.
+This will provide you with a seamless install process and allow you to get up and running instantly.
+Alternatively the instructions below allow you to compile Urbit Visor locally.

-Until then, simply follow the instructions below to compile it yourself in a few easy steps.

 ## Compile It Yourself